selfrefactor/rambda/README.md

 6.5.2

-Wrong `R.defaultTo` typings - changes introduced in v6.5.0 are missing their TS equivalent.
+- Wrong `R.defaultTo` typings - changes introduced in v6.5.0 are missing their TS equivalent.

+- Update dependencies

 6.5.1